 Reading is one of the many ways seniors can enjoy a higher quality of life.
 Professional caregivers can also help seniors enjoy healthier and happier lives and keep several diseases at bay.
-Although it may be challenging to find a reliable, highly rated home care company, Chandler, Arizona, families can turn to Home Care Assistance.
+Although it may be challenging to find a reliable, highly rated company of home care, Chandler families can turn to Home Care Assistance.
 Our respite and live-in caregivers are expertly trained to assist seniors with a wide array of important tasks, including cooking, bathing, light housekeeping, and exercise.

 2. “The Bear Came Over the Mountain” – Alice Munro

 Named after an old folk song, ”The Bear Came Over the Mountain” is a powerful story that follows two people who have been married for over 40 years.
 As time goes on, the wife begins to realize she is slowly losing her husband to Alzheimer’s disease.
 Many of the unique challenges of Alzheimer’s are explored in this story, including financial burdens, physical ailments, and faltering relationships.
 This is certainly not an easy read, but it does expose the challenges associated with dementia.